rajanmali/Bankaks-Image-Compressor/Technical Specification.md

 - [Morgan] - Monitor API calls on the backend for debugging and testing
 - [Helmet] - Middleware to add response and request header to our requests
 - [Multer] - Middleware for handling multi part form data
+- [Vercel] - Deployment host use for front-end

 ### Limitations

 - Only these image extensions are supported currently: _.jpg, _.jpeg, \*.png
+- Due to a technical issue, backend could not be deployed but i have deployed the front end at [Bankaks Frontend]

 ### License

 MIT

-[//]: # "These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.
-Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax"
+[//]: # 'These are reference links used in the body of this note and get stripped out when the markdown processor does its job.'
 [vs code]: https://code.visualstudio.com/
 [reactjs]: https://reactjs.org/
 [axios]: https://github.com/axios/axios